Foresight is 2020: Predictions for smart buildings and IoT in 2020

 The aging workforce in building automation is an issue I first heard about when I co-founded Optigo almost eight years ago, and it still plagues the industry today.

-There are so many talented individuals who have worked in the industry for decades, but many of these folks are nearing retirement.
-If we don’t recruit new talent, very soon we’ll have a massive labour shortage to contend with.
-And I’m not only talking about recruiting younger generations, which has been a big focus over the years, but about diversity in general.
+Some so many talented individuals have worked in the industry for decades, but many of these folks are nearing retirement.
+If we don’t recruit new talent, very soon we’ll have a massive labor shortage to contend with.
+And I’m not only talking about recruiting younger generations, which has been a big focus over the years but about diversity in general.

-We need folks of different genders and ethnicities, people who are differently abled, graduates from disciplines like psychology and sociology who can study the ways people behave in our spaces.
+We need folks of different genders and ethnicities, differently-abled people, and graduates from disciplines like psychology and sociology who can study the ways people behave in our spaces.
 We need new perspectives in our otherwise homogenous field.
-Actively building out our recruitment efforts should be a priority for our entire industry: from integrators, to product vendors, to building owners.
+Actively building out our recruitment efforts should be a priority for our entire industry: from integrators to product vendors, to building owners.

 Part of those recruitment efforts will acknowledge the importance of technologies like the cloud, AI, machine learning, IoT, and more.
 Of course, we also need to work with schools to create internship and mentorship programs, revamp our compensation packages, and collaborate with people to develop work cultures they’re excited about.